splo/vscode-bevy-inspector/CONTRIBUTING.md

 Handles extension activation, commands, and communication with webviews.
 Depends on most other subdirectories.

-Most of data come from communication with the [Bevy Remote Procotol](https://docs.rs/bevy/latest/bevy/remote/index.html) (BRP), except servers that are stored in VS Code's global state.
+Most data comes from communication with the [Bevy Remote Protocol](https://docs.rs/bevy/latest/bevy/remote/index.html) (BRP), except servers, which are stored in VS Code's global state.

 ### React-Based Webviews